What is Black Ice CoolTherapy?

 Though the benefits of cold therapy are undisputed, the problem with traditional cold therapy methods (ice, frozen gels, etc.) is that they are simply too cold to safely apply to human tissue for more than ten to twenty minutes at a time–any longer, and you risk a case of frostbite.
 To address this issue, most traditional cold pack manufacturers make it very clear that you should never use their product for more than twenty minutes at a time (some say even shorter periods), and if they don't supply one, most strongly suggest you also place some sort of protective barrier between your skin and the cold pack (usually a wet towel or washcloth).

 That was the question that perplexed the Black Ice product development team.
-And the answer they came up with was pretty simple–We use these products (ice and frozen gels) because we have no choice!
+And the answer we came up with was pretty simple–We use these products (ice and frozen gels) because we have no choice!
 We simply don't have any other affordable options.

 Needless to say, we didn't care much for our own answer.
-That's why Black Ice Modular CoolTherapy Packs are designed to finally offer you a win-win option when it comes to cold therapy–an option that can be more effective, more comfortable to use, hassle-free and much, much safer to apply than ice or frozen gels.
+That's why Black Ice CoolTherapy Packs are designed to finally offer a win-win option when it comes to cold therapy–an option that can be more effective, more comfortable to use, hassle-free and much, much safer to apply than ice or frozen gels.

 Because they are so cold, ice and frozen gels require several precautions for safe use: You must time the application, you must protect your skin with a washcloth or something similar, you must remove the ice/gel after no more than twenty minutes, and then you must wait up to two hours before re-applying.
 You also have to deal with the pain of applying something so cold to your skin (which may just make you decide the pain isn't worth the effort), and then there's the dripping bags caused by condensation or leaks.
 Sounds like a lot of hassle, doesn't it?

-How about this instead: Mount your charged Modular CoolTherapy Packs on your wrap, place the wrap on your body so the packs contact the area of pain, go about your life.
+How about this instead: Mount your charged CoolTherapy Packs on your wrap, place the wrap on your body so the packs contact the area of pain, go about your life.
 Swap out packs when you need to.
 That's it.
 And dripping bags?
 You'll find the messy condensation that comes along with ice and gels is virtually eliminated with Black Ice.
 Simple, comfortable and effective.
 What can be more hassle free than that?

 To avoid the dangers and hassles of using ice or frozen gels, hospitals regularly use sophisticated pumping systems to deliver constant-temperature cryotherapy to patients recovering from surgery.
 These machines are normally set to temperatures between 50-55°F because this temperature range has been proven to deliver optimum cold therapy benefits while eliminating the risk of frostbite or nerve damage–even over extended periods of application.
 Does it work?
 Elite athletes use the same type of equipment.
 That tells you something.

 I'm really confused.
 I've heard so many people say cold is better for injuries, but I've heard plenty of others who say heat's better.
 Can you please tell me the real story?